tytananburney/FPOS_GUI/README.md

 # FPOS_GUI
-Data collection GUI developed for the Space Systems Design Studio
+A data collection GUI developed in the Space Systems Design Studio for the project: Flux-Pinning for Orbiting Sample capture (FPOS).

 The GUI interface was developed in MATLAB while scripts interacting with the remote Raspberry Pi microcontroller were developed in Python.